jonbhanson/flutter_native_splash/README.md

   # Optional parameters are listed below.
 To enable a parameter, uncomment the line by removing
   # the leading # character.

-  # The image parameter allows you to specifiy an image used in the splash screen.
+  # The image parameter allows you to specify an image used in the splash screen.
 It must be a
   # png file.
   #image: assets/splash.png